Real Name: Stanley George Johnson

 Enemies: unnamed gang attempting to flee the police, Bantam, Pro-Registration forces

 Aliases: "Blunderclap" (Spidey's nickname)

 Base of Operations: New York City, New York

 Powers/Abilities: Using metal gloves connected to a hydraulic device on the back of his costume, Thunderclap can harness potential and kinetic energy to clap his hands together faster than the speed of sound, generating sonic booms of approximately 200 decibels.
-The main force of these "thunderclaps" could be directed to an extent (he was able to knock out a gang of crooks while leaving Spider-Man, who was directly above the gang, awake), but the residual sonic energy went out in a sphere from his hands, and was powerful enough to shatter glass and partially deafen people for at least a block's radius.
-This power seemed likely to be technological in nature, given the metallic mittens Thunderclap wore, but it is possible the power was innate to him, and the mittens either a focus to help him control his power, or perhaps an attempt to prevent people from realising the true source of his abilities.
-Thunderclap's hearing was not affected by his power, protected by silicone cups on the sides of his cowl and an electronic device which muffles the noise of his sonic booms while amplifying quieter noises to higher decibel levels.
+The main force of these "thunderclaps" can be directed to an extent (he was able to knock out a gang of crooks while leaving Spider-Man, who was directly above the gang, awake), but the residual sonic energy goes out in a sphere from his hands, and is powerful enough to shatter glass and partially deafen people for at least a block's radius.
+Thunderclap's hearing is not affected by his power, protected by silicone cups on the sides of his cowl and an electronic device which muffles the noise of his sonic booms while amplifying quieter noises to higher decibel levels.
 He is knowledgeable in electronics and is skilled at reverse-engineering.

 Comments: Created by Mike Collins, Barry Kitson and Mark Farmer.

 In case it's not clear from the text, Thunderclap appeared in an original U.K. story which was published in the weekly Spider-Man comic.
 Comments within the story help place where it belongs in relation to Spider-Man's US titles, with Spidey thinking about his relationship problems with the Black Cat, and recent encounters with Frog-Man.
 The end of the story leads directly into the start of Amazing Spider-Man Annual#18.